Hackerjedi666/CybersecNotes/cysa/README.md

 * Connections that are permitted or denied
 * Port and protocol usage
 * Bandwidth usage
-* Audit log of the network of port address translition
+* Audit log of the network of port address translition.